kevinblankfactor/Generic-HOC-Error-Boundary/README.md

 # Custom Error Component/Screen

-If you need to implement a custom error component (or screen), just create it and pass it as props through the **withErrorBoundary** HOC as follows:
+If you need to implement a custom fallback error component (or screen), just create it and pass it as props through the **withErrorBoundary** HOC as follows:

 ```js